 Research Ranger: Katie Bellman

-Katie has been working as Research Ranger for CSGRT since 2018 having volunteered for them throughout her studies at Cornwall College Newquay.
+Katie worked as Research Ranger for CSGRT between 2018 and 2021 having volunteered for them throughout her studies at Cornwall College Newquay.

 Her role focuses on mentoring students through seal related research projects, delivering workshops for colleges and universities as well as co-ordinating CSGRT’s current human activity and interaction surveys as part of the ‘People Protecting Precious Places’ project.